vztu/VIDEVAL/README.md

 码云[Gitee](https://gitee.com/) mirror: https://gitee.com/zhengzhong-tu/VIDEVAL_release

+The recommended system is Linux, than Windows.
+Mac is not supported though due to FRIQUEE [issue](https://github.com/vztu/VIDEVAL_release/issues/5).

 ## Updates

 - :bug: [12-17-2020] Mac system is not supported since there was an error on calling the `mex` files [here](https://github.com/vztu/VIDEVAL_release/tree/master/include/matlabPyrTools/MEX).
 It also means that the FRIQUEE model cannot be run on Mac too.
 Thanks to @CXMANDTXW for finding this in [issue](https://github.com/vztu/VIDEVAL_release/issues/5).